Freud's Sister

-Freud's Sister is a novel written about the life of Sigmund Freud’s sister, Adolfina.
+Freud's Sister is a Macedonian novel written about the life of Sigmund Freud’s sister, Adolfina.
 Written by Goce Smilevski, it was originally published in Macedonia in 2011 and won the EU Prize for Literature in 2010 before it was published.
 It was subsequently translated by Christiana Kramer into English and published in the United States of America in 2012.
 This novel follows the life story of Adolfina from childhood until her death in a concentration camp in 1938 at Terezin.